ohaerianthonyui/Smart-Logistics-Supply-Chain-Analysis/README.md

 The questions to be asked for this analysis as follows:
 -- Total User Transaction Amount

--- Average User Purchase Frequeny
+-- Average User Purchase Frequency

 -- Total Waiting Time